RANGE – June 21 – September 21

 The smallmouth bass are transitioning at this time as well, moving to deeper water as the summer progresses.
-We continue to target these fish successfully throughout the summer in depths ranging from 8 – 25 feet of water.
-We use fast, full sinking lines to get crawfish and baitfish patterns in front of these deeper dwelling fish.
-However, poppers can still draw aggressive fish to surface like green missiles shooting up from the depths.
-We also use conventional tackle and bait to entice our quarry to bite.
+We continue to target these fish successfully throughout the summer in depths ranging from 8 – 35 feet of water.
 Hooking these fish in open water gives them plenty of real estate to work with resulting in some epic battles.

 In addition to the bass and musky opportunities, the summer months also provide some quality trout fishing on the inland creeks.
 Starting in July, we see strong hatches of tricos on most of local streams that reliably bring trout to the surface every morning.